8 Unit tests

 8.3 Testing memory allocations

-One of the advantages of Zig is that it offers great tools that hep us, programmers, to avoid (but also detect) memory problems, such as memory leaks and double-frees.
-The defer keyword is specially helpful in this regard.
+One of the advantages of Zig is that it offers great tools that help us, programmers, to avoid (but also detect) memory problems, such as memory leaks and double-frees.
+The defer keyword is especially helpful in this regard.

 When developing your source code, you, the programmer, is responsible for making sure that your code do not produce such problems.
-However, you can also use a special type of allocator object in Zig, that is capable of automatically detect such problems for you.
+However, you can also use a special type of an allocator object in Zig that is capable of automatically detecting such problems for you.
 This is the std.testing.allocator object.
 This allocator object offers some basic memory safety detection features, which are capable of detecting memory leaks.

 So, if you want to test the memory allocations performed by your functions, and make sure that you don’t have problems in these allocations, you can simply write unit tests for these functions, where you provide the std.testing.allocator object as input to these functions.

 Look at the example below, where I’m defining a function that clearly causes a memory leak.
-Because we allocate memory with the allocator object, but we do not free this allocated memory in any point.
+Because we allocate memory, but, at the same time, we do not free this allocated memory at any point.
 So, when the function returns, we lose the reference to the buffer object, which contains the allocated memory, and, as a result, we can no longer free this memory.

 Notice that, inside a test block I execute this function with the std.testing.allocator.
-Since no visible errors were raised inside the test block, the zig compiler completes the process indicating that the unit tests performed inside the test block labeled as "memory leak have all passed.
-But despite this result, the allocator object was capable of looking deeper in our program, and detecting the memory leak.
-As a result, this allocator object returns a message “tests leaked memory”, and also, a stack trace showing the exact point where the memory was leaked.
+The allocator object was capable of looking deeper in our program, and detecting the memory leak.
+As a result, this allocator object returns an error message of “memory leaked”, and also, a stack trace showing the exact point where the memory was leaked.

 const std = @import("std");